trainingwheels/trainingwheels/vagrant/README.md

 Why not use the Vagrant Ansible plugin?
 ---------------------------------------

 The problem is the setup of Ansible on the host Mac OSX machine.
 It's not straightforward as it requires Python modules be built.
 It's far simpler on Linux, but we must support OSX.
+Secondly, we need Ansible installed on the guest machine running the controller, as our roadmap has the controller executing Ansible commands directly.

 Shared folders
 --------------

-Currently we use NFS, be sure to check /etc/exports, make sure you don't export a parent of this directory, as that prevents this one from beign exported.
+Currently we use NFS, be sure to check /etc/exports, make sure you don't export a parent of this directory, as that prevents this one from being exported.

 Package updates (optional)
 --------------------------